tiagosiebler/binance/README.md

 ### Using Market Maker Endpoints

-To use market maker endpoints, simply add the `useMMEndpoints: true` option when initializing any client (REST API clients, WebSocket clients, or WebSocket API clients):
+To use market maker endpoints, simply add the `useMMSubdomain: true` option when initializing any client (REST API clients, WebSocket clients, or WebSocket API clients):

 #### REST API Clients